scikit-hep/awkward/CONTRIBUTING.md

 python -m pytest -vv -rs awkward-cpp/tests-spec python -m pytest -vv -rs awkward-cpp/tests-cpu-kernels
 ```

+This assumes that the `nox -s prepare` session ran the `--tests` target.

 Furthermore, if you have an Nvidia GPU and CuPy installed, you can run the CUDA tests with